Skip to content

 AutoCrud<T>

 AutoCrud<T> uses a single type parameter T for filters, rows, view, and edit forms.
-It is the fastest way to get a working CRUD on screen.
-Capability annotations let you strip write operations one by one — turning the same class into a listing, a read-only catalogue, or any combination in between.
+It is the fastest way to get a working CRUD on screen: it derives every capability — search, filters, navigation, editing, creation, deletion — from the entity and its CrudStore.
+Capability annotations let you strip them one by one — turning the same class into a listing, a read-only catalogue, or any combination in between.

 public abstract class AutoCrud<T extends Identifiable>